nubenetes/awesome-kubernetes/docs/message-queue.md

 - [redhat.com: Event-driven architecture: Understanding the essential benefits 🌟](https://www.redhat.com/architect/event-driven-architecture-essentials) Event-driven architectures bring significant benefits when managing many endpoints, but it also has its complexities to be aware of.
 - [medium: Introduction to Message Queues 🌟](https://medium.com/hookdeck/introduction-to-message-queues-20d00373cc1f)
 - [headspring.com: Is Kafka or RabbitMQ the right messaging tool for you?](https://headspring.com/2019/07/09/kafka-or-rabbitmq-messaging/)
-- [medium: Introduction to Event-Driven Architecture 🌟](https://medium.com/microservicegeeks/introduction-to-event-driven-architecture-e94ef442d824) The essential concepts that every developer should know
 - [dzone: Why Pub/Sub Isn’t Enough for Modern Apps](https://dzone.com/articles/why-pubsub-isnt-enough-for-modern-apps) Pub/Sub is the most appropriate way of architecting the delivery side of an event-driven architecture (especially for the web).
 - [baeldung.com: Pub-Sub vs. Message Queues 🌟](https://www.baeldung.com/pub-sub-vs-message-queues)
 - [engineering.atspotify.com: Spotify’s Event Delivery – The Road to the Cloud (Part I)](https://engineering.atspotify.com/2016/02/25/spotifys-event-delivery-the-road-to-the-cloud-part-i/)